Contentious Probate – Challenging or Contesting a Will or Trust, and Claims Against Estates

 Declarations of Presumed Death

-A person missing for a long time may need to be declared deceased.
-Applications for a declaration of presumed death are rare - our expert team is one of few in the country with experience in this area. -
+When someone has been missing for a long time it is sometimes necessary to make the difficult decision to have them declared deceased.
+Our expert team is one of few in the country with experience in this area. -

 Contesting A Will, Trust, Probate Or Inheritance: Jargon Buster